bugbakery/audapolis/README.md

 # audapolis
-an editor for spoken-word audio with transcription
+An editor for spoken-word audio with transcription.